Yeah, You Heard Me, Vaginal Stimulation Hasn't Been Shown To Cause Orgasm: A Defense

 I do stick to a particular definition of orgasm, and I do find that some claims about female orgasms are unsubstantiated through scientific investigation, but in order to explain fully, there is a lot of background that needs to accompany this, and there rarely seems to be enough time or space to include it.
 To clarify my statement and my meaning is exactly my intention here.

 There is a need for our culture to finally begin dealing with the female orgasm from a perspective of scientific knowledge; to be clear about what happens physically; to speak about it in realistic and fact based ways.
 We have too long been wishy washy about what an orgasm is and too all-accepting about any old idea any person has about how a woman might get one.
 I understand that I am walking a fine line here.
-I know by pushing a science-based definition on the female orgasm, there will be those who feel as if I am saying anyone who's experience doesn't fit into that definition isn't having a real experience, but I have a different view.
-I think that having clear definitions does not also have to mean having clear exclusions.
+I know by pushing a science-based definition on the female orgasm, there will be those who feel as if I am saying anyone who's experience doesn't fit into that definition isn't having a real experience, but I am unequivocally NOT saying that.
+I believe that having clear definitions does not also have to mean having clear exclusions.
 I think that the conversation about female orgasm has been so convoluted over the last 60 years that it cannot move forward unless we start discussing it in terms of facts and begin being specific in our language.
 Change hurts, but I believe this is a change that is necessary.
 I believe women and society as a whole are fully capable of engaging in this type of discussion; of being accepting while still understanding female orgasm in a scientific and structured way.

-This is where that oh so revered G-spot comes into this discussion.
-It is touted in women's magazines and pop culture as some kind of amazing, yet elusive spot that causes earth shattering orgasms...for the lucky few.
-Unfortunately, that's just plain unsubstantiated.
-There is clearly physiological evidence of g-spot stimulation causing ejaculation in women, but no physiological evidence of g-spot stimulation causing orgasms (there are plenty of survey's where women say they do have G-spot "orgasms," but I have never seen one where these claims are backed up with physiological evidence).
-The only physical reaction to g-spot stimulation that has been recorded and observed is ejaculation.
-For both sexes, stimulating their G-spot/prostate without also stimulating the clit or penis can cause ejaculation but not orgasm, and to be clear, the sudden release of muscle tension and blood congestion that is a hallmark of orgasm, does not happen with ejaculation.
-By all means, enjoy and seek ejaculation if you like it, but let's be clear that it is something physically different - not something we should call an orgasm.
+The only physical reaction to g-spot stimulation that has been recorded and observed is ejaculation/squirting.
+For both sexes, stimulating their G-spot/prostate or urethral meatus an cause ejaculation/squirting but not orgasm, and to be clear, the sudden release of muscle tension and blood congestion that is a marker of orgasm, is not a known quality of ejaculation.
+By all means, enjoy and seek ejaculation or squirting if you like it, but let's be clear about what it is and that it is physically different than orgasm.
 (If you want to look into this further, I suggest The G-Spot and Other Recent Discoveries About Human Sexuality.
 This book sort of "discovered" the G-spot in 1982.
 It wants badly to support the idea of a g-spot orgasm, but if you read it critically and look for physical evidence, it simply fails.
 The information in there about G-Spot induced ejaculation, however, is groundbreaking and continues to ring true these many years later.)

-When I say female orgasms arise from clitoral stimulation, and not from stimulation of the inside of the vagina, the part about orgasms coming from clitoral stimulation is pretty uncontroversial.
+When I say female orgasms arise from clitoral stimulation, and not from stimulation on the inside of the vagina, the part about orgasms coming from clitoral stimulation is pretty uncontroversial.
 Any kind of stimulation of the clit can cause an orgasm.
-Masters and Johnson physically documented this, and it is important to note that all the orgasms they recorded exhibited the same basic physical reactions.
+Masters and Johnson physically observed and documented this as well many researchers since, and it is important to note that all the orgasms they recorded exhibited the same basic physical reactions.
 There simply wasn't any evidence of a separate "type" of orgasm; no "vaginal," "G-spot," or "uterine" orgasm.
-So the really controversial part of that statement is me saying that I have come across no physical evidence that penises or fingers or dildos stimulating the inside of the vagina have caused an orgasm.
-That is not to mean, however, that no orgasms can occur during the act of penetration.

 Below I will list ways that can cause orgasm during acts of penetration.